TKomericki/Rhetos-wiki/Data-migration.md

 ### Deploying migration scripts

-The `DeployPackages.exe` utility will automatically execute the data-migration scripts.
+When Rhetos updates the application's database (*rhetos.exe dbupdate* or *DeployPackages.exe*), it will automatically execute the data-migration scripts:

-* `DeployPackages.exe` executes the data-migration scripts before upgrading the database structure.
+* It executes the data-migration scripts *before* modifying the database structure (tables and columns, e.g.).
-* If `DeployPackages.exe` fails while upgrading the database structure, it will execute those data-migration scripts again on next deployment.
-This means that the migration scripts should be written in such way that allows a script to be executed multiple times without negative consequences.
+* If the database update fails, it will execute those data-migration scripts *again* on next deployment.
+This means that the migration scripts should be written in such way that allows a script to be executed *multiple* times without negative consequences.
 * If a Rhetos package depends on another package (dependencies are defined in .nuspec), migration scripts from the other package will be executed first.
 * DateMigration scripts within a package are executed ordered by folder name,